octobercms/docs/3.x/extend/database/query.md

     ->get();
 ```

 If you would like to use a "where" style clause on your joins, you may use the `where` and `orWhere` methods on a join.
-Instead of comparing two columns, these methods will compare the column against a value:
+Instead of comparing two columns, these methods will compare the column against a value.

 ```php
 Db::table('users')